Austin Pryor: Career

-Pryor’s book The Sound Mind Investing Handbook: A Step-By-Step Guide to Managing Your Money from a Biblical Perspective was a finalist for the ECPA Christian Book Award in Christian publishing, and enjoys the endorsements of numerous respected Christian teachers.
-With over 100,000 in circulation, the book is now in its 6th Edition.
+Pryor's book The Sound Mind Investing Handbook: A Step-By-Step Guide to Managing Your Money from a Biblical Perspective was a finalist for the ECPA Christian Book Award in Christian publishing, and enjoys the endorsements of numerous respected Christian teachers.
+With over 100,000 in circulation, the book is now in its sixth edition.

-Pryor’s written articles have appeared in the publications of such Christian organizations as Focus on the Family and the Christian Business Men’s Committee.
-His work currently appears on the Crosswalk, Christian Broadcasting Network, and Crown Financial Ministries websites.
+Pryor's written articles have appeared in the publications of such Christian organizations as Focus on the Family and the Christian Business Men's Committee.
+His work currently appears on Crosswalk.com, Christian Broadcasting Network, and Crown Financial Ministries' websites.

-Pryor has been a frequent guest on Crown Financial Ministry's Money Matters program from 1990-2005.
+Pryor has been a frequent guest on Crown Financial Ministries' Money Matters program from 1990 to 2005.
 Mark Biller, Sound Mind Investing's Executive Editor, is now a regular guest on Howard Dayton's MoneyWise radio program.

 Pryor has been the featured speaker at various mayor and governor prayer breakfasts, including for former Arkansas governor Bill Clinton in 1983.
-He has also spoken at various functions of the Christian Business Men’s Committee, Christian Women’s Clubs, and 700 Club.
-He was a founding member of the Board of Directors of Pro Athletes Outreach, a Christian training ministry to pro athletes of all sports, and The Christian Embassy, an outreach ministry to government and diplomatic officials and their families in Washington, D.C.
+He has also spoken at various functions of the Christian Business Men's Committee, Christian Women's Clubs, and The 700 Club.
+He was a founding member of the Board of Directors of Pro Athletes Outreach, a Christian training ministry to professional athletes of all sports, and the Christian Embassy, an outreach ministry to government and diplomatic officials and their families in Washington, D.C.